Free Printable: Low Carb & Keto Food List

 Need some ideas for what to serve with these deliciously crispy drumsticks?
 Here are some of my favorites:

 - Sauces – For more flavor, add sauces to your chicken legs.
-Use the hot sauce from my baked buffalo wings to coat the chicken after cooking, or dunk the legs in sugar-free teriyaki sauce, sweet BBQ sauce, or herby chimichurri sauce.
+Use the hot sauce from my baked buffalo wings to coat the chicken after cooking, or dunk the legs in my sugar-free teriyaki sauce or BBQ sauce.

-- Air Fryer Vegetables – Make a full meal with air fryer okra, garlicky air fryer green beans, easy air fryer cauliflower, or tender air fryer asparagus.
+- Air Fryer Vegetables – Make it a full meal with air fryer okra, air fryer green beans, air fryer cauliflower (my personal fave), or air fryer asparagus.

-- Classic Sides – I love to pair these legs with cauliflower mashed potatoes, creamy keto coleslaw, buttery almond flour biscuits, or sweet keto cornbread.
-A side of cauliflower mac and cheese also pairs well!
+- Classic Sides – I love to pair this keto fried chicken with cauliflower mashed potatoes and keto coleslaw.
+It would also work well with my almond flour biscuits, keto cornbread, or a side of cauliflower mac and cheese.

-- Salad – Broccoli cauliflower salad or cauliflower potato salad make quick and easy cookout-style options, but kale salad is another one of my favorites.
+- Salad – My broccoli cauliflower salad or cauliflower potato salad make quick and easy cookout-style options.
+My sweet kale salad is a favorite in my family though.

 For more ideas, check out all my low carb side dishes or low carb salad recipes.